wesleyem/th57/EPS.md

 6. Continue powered flight and set up to a suitable landing area at or above minimum rate of descent autorotational airspeed.
 7. Autorotate
 8. Twist grip ... **Rotate to flight idle prior to touchdown**

+> Warning: Autorotation may be the safest option.
+Attempting to control a loss of tail rotor thrust in powered flight requires considerable skill and may result in loss of aircraft control.

+> Warning: Airspeed indications during side-slip are unreliable.
+At airspeeds below approximately 50 knots, the side-slip may suddenly become uncontrollable, and the helicopter will begin an unrecoverable vertical axis “flat spin”.

+> Warning: If attempting to achieve higher airspeeds, care must be taken to avoid excessive cyclic inputs coupled with large power settings that could lead to mast bumping or rapid nose tucking.

+> Warning: In the autorotation, maintain airspeed above minimum rate of descent airspeed until flare to avoid loss of yaw control.

+> Warning: Once the engine is secured, in the absence of torque, the lift produced by the vertical fin may tend to yaw the nose to the left at faster speeds.
+As airspeed slows and Nr decays, the decelerating rotorhead and swashplate friction will create additional left yaw, increasing the chance for rollover.
+Depending on landing profile, consideration should be given to leaving twist grip open until pulling collective at the bottom of the autorotation to allow control of yaw with twist grip.

+> Note: Depending on the nature of the failure and degree of damage, airspeeds between 50 to 72 KIAS may provide the best opportunity to maintain level flight.

+> Note: A non-typical nosedown attitude may be required to achieve a desired airspeed due to increased drag on the tail.

+> Note: Turns to the right may provide greater controllability of airspeed and potentially minimize altitude loss.

+> Note: Banking to the left will aid in counteracting torque.

 ---
 ### Tail Rotor Chip Caution